DerwenAI/strwythura/README.md

 optimizing AI application outcomes within a specific domain.
-The process is enriched by using *entity embeddings* and *graph algorithms* to develop an enhanced GraphRAG approach, which implements a question/answer chat bot about a domain.
+The process is enriched by using *entity embeddings* and *graph algorithms* to develop an enhanced GraphRAG approach, which implements a question/answer chat bot about a particular domain.
 The material here provides hands-on experience with advanced techniques as well as working code you can use elsewhere.